OmenApps/django-generate-series/README.md

     ...
     2023-04-27

-*Note: See [the docs](https://django-generate-series.readthedocs.io/en/latest/usage_examples.html) and the example project in the tests directory for further examples of usage.*
+*Note: See [the usage examples in the docs](https://django-generate-series.readthedocs.io/en/latest/usage_examples.html) and the example project in the tests directory for further examples of usage.*

 ## Usage with partial